 Responsibility for Off-label Claims in Social Media

-By attending this webinar you will learn how social media is labeling, Also Learn how third parties place you in jeopardy, Understand FDA's concern about "fair and balanced" information, and Ways to define your social media responsibilities.
+By attending this webinar, you will learn how the social media can be potential violators of the FDA’s requirements on labeling.
+This webinar will also explain how third parties can place you in jeopardy.
+You will understand the FDA's concerns about "fair and balanced" information and ways to define your social media responsibilities

 More Trainings by this Expert

 Product Id : 502909

 Live: One Dial-in One Attendee